rachelslaybaugh/shell-novice/01-filedir.md

 ### my Pipeline: Organizing Files

-Knowing just this much about files and directories, my is ready to organize the files that the protein assay machine will create.
+Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
 First,
 she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).